 If you’re new to exercising, be sure to warm up and pay attention to your form—two common culprits for at-home workout injuries like pulled or strained muscles.
-Try some gentle stretching beforehand and watch yourself in a mirror to make sure your form is both effective and safe.
+Try some gentle stretching beforehand and watch yourself in a mirror to make sure your form is on target.

 Enroll in Virtual Fitness Classes